The national museum dedicated to the history of Italian Jews inaugurates its first exhibition.

 The catalog further elaborates this perspective proposing a view of Catholic opposition to Judaism as stemming solely from a theological rationale which – in contrast with the socio-economic motivations that supposedly operated elsewhere – required a measure of empathy.
 To reinforce this depiction, the exhibit defuses the idea of Jewish self-isolation introducing famous converts, Christians who elected to be Jewish, described as “almost a normal occurrence in the first centuries of Imperial Rome which became progressively forgotten in later sources”.

-The Roman Empire, imagined as the force that virtually absorbed civilizations of Antiquity —from Mesopotamia to the Mediterranean—is the raw matter of which this Jewish “italianità” is made and its tolerance, however anachronistic such concept might be when applied to the Romans, forged the Church’s attitude and Judaism’s exceptionalism.
+In the eyes of the curators, the Roman Empire, imagined as the force that virtually absorbed civilizations of Antiquity —from Mesopotamia to the Mediterranean—is the raw matter of which this Jewish “italianità” is made and its tolerance, however anachronistic such concept might be when applied to the Romans, forged the Church’s attitude and Judaism’s exceptionalism.

 The second category in which the development of the Jewish “Italianità” is inscribed is the coalescing of a koiné that produced the vernacular and eventually the Italian language.
 As the introduction to the catalog explains: “the origin of this specificity also lies in the […] cultural symbiosis, that sees Jews of the Southern peninsula, together with Christians, taking part in the origins of Italian culture”.